watir/watirbook/installation/mac.md

     somewhere on your PATH.
 More info at http://code.google.com/p/selenium/wiki/ChromeDriver.

 Looks like we have to install something called *chromedriver executable*.
 Fortunately, the error message is pretty clear.
 Download `chromedriver_mac_14.0.836.0.zip` (or newer version, the description should be *ChromeDriver server for Mac OS X*) from *http://code.google.com/p/chromium/downloads/list* and unzip it (with mouse double-click, for example).
 You will get a file named `chromedriver`.
-Put it *somewhere on your PATH*, as the error message said.
+Put it *somewhere on your `PATH`*, as the error message said.
 If you have no idea what that means, read on.
 To find out where to put `chromedriver` file, type this in Terminal:

     $ echo $PATH
     /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin:/usr/X11/bin

-So, in my case, these folders are on my PATH: `/usr/bin`, `/bin`, `/usr/sbin`, `/sbin`, `/usr/local/bin` and `/usr/X11/bin`. `usr/bin` looks like a good place to put `chromedriver` file.
+So, in my case, these folders are on my `PATH`: `/usr/bin`, `/bin`, `/usr/sbin`, `/sbin`, `/usr/local/bin` and `/usr/X11/bin`. `usr/bin` looks like a good place to put `chromedriver` file.
 To open the folder, go to *Finder > Go > Go to Folder > /usr/bin > Go*.
 Copy the file there.
 You will have to provide admin password.

 Let's try again: